statelyai/rfcs/0000-template.md

 > new terminology should be defined here.

 > Explain not just the final design, but also how you arrived at it.
 What
 > constraints did you face?
-Are there corner cases you've come up with solutions for?
+Are there corner cases you’ve come up with solutions for?

 > Explain how your design fits into the larger picture.
 Are the other open problems
-> in this area you're familiar with?
+> in this area you’re familiar with?
 How does this design fit with potential
 > solutions for those issues?

 > Connect your design to the motivations you listed above.
 When describing a part of